 - Add white wine, increase heat to medium high, and simmer until reduced by about half, about 5 minutes.

 - Turn off heat.
 Add zucchini, squash, and salt and pepper to taste.
-Add chicken (optional), pasta water, and pasta and toss until coated.
+Add chicken (optional), pasta water, cream, and pasta and toss until coated.

 - Shower with lots of Parmesan cheese, squeeze juice of other half of lemon, toss again.
 Serve with extra Parmesan and cracked black pepper.